rgiaviti/learning-mastering-python/chapter-08-oop/01-classes-and-objects.md

 As many houses can be made from a house's blueprint, we can create many objects from a class.
 An object is also called an instance of a class and the process of creating this object is called **instantiation**.

+An object has two characteristics:

+- attributes
+- behavior

+Let's take an example:

+A parrot is an object, as it has the following properties:

+- name, age, color as attributes
+- singing, dancing as behavior

+The concept of OOP in Python focuses on creating reusable code.
+This concept is also known as DRY (Don't Repeat Yourself).

 ## Defining a class in Python

 Like function definitions begin with the `def` keyword in Python, class definitions begin with a class keyword.